The Dangers Of Driving With Worn Shock Absorbers

 If your car’s shock absorbers are worn or broken, it can result in increased wear and tear of your tyres and other suspension components.
 This can lead to expensive repairs, as well as loss of control over your car.

 Always check your shock absorbers

-Shock absorbers gradually deteriorate over time, so you might not notice when your car starts to skid a bit more or take longer to brake, seeing as you might just compensate for the gradual change.
-Always check your shock absorbers when you experience the following:
+Shock absorbers gradually deteriorate over time, so you might not notice when your car starts to skid a bit more or take longer to brake—seeing as you might just compensate for the gradual change.

 - You notice your car is more difficult to get around corners.